Shinnecock Bay

 “If this can work here, it can work in a lot of places around the world.”

-With thanks to Ellen Pikitch, Stony Brook University, The Explorers Club, Elinchrom, Oliphant Studio, Magnus Karlsson, Sequoyah Wildwyn-Dechter and Tushar Khandelwal
+With thanks to Dr. Ellen Pikitch, Stony Brook University, The Explorers Club, Elinchrom, Oliphant Studio, Magnus Karlsson, Sequoyah Wildwyn-Dechter and Tushar Khandelwal

 Previous